pirathi2002/Continuous-Patient-ECG-Monitoring-System/README.md

-# ❤️ Continuous Patient ECG Monitoring System
+# 📈Continuous Patient ECG Monitoring System

 *A modular IoT-based system for real-time ECG monitoring and abnormal heart rate detection using ESP32 and MQTT.*